spotipy-dev/spotipy/README.md

 [Stack Overflow](http://stackoverflow.com/questions/ask).
 Don’t forget to add the *Spotipy* tag, and any other relevant tags as well, before posting.

-If you have suggestions, bugs or other issues specific to this library, file them [here](https://github.com/plamere/spotipy/issues).
+If you have suggestions or other issues specific to this library, file them [here](https://github.com/plamere/spotipy/issues).
 Or just send a pull request.

 Refer to Documentation below for collecting information for bug reporting.

 ## Bud Reporting

+[This](https://github.com/plamere/spotipy/issues) link will take you to the issues page where a bug report can be made.
+Please try to gather the information below for the bug report.

 ### Describing the Bug